Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 Source: IATA March 24, 2020 Presentation.

-As the chart above shows, most airlines were very far from an investment grade credit rating even before the pandemic hit.
+As the chart above shows, most airlines were very far from an investment-grade credit rating even before the pandemic hit.

 A structural problem that has been at the root of high industry leverage is the low profitability of airlines.
 The chart below shows the return on capital versus the cost of capital.
 It is quite disappointing how over the past 30 years, only in the last five, airlines have created economic value.